linyuxuanlin/Wiki_MkDocs/docs/Basics_of_Signal_and_Power_Integrity.md

 ---
-id: Basis_of_Signal_and_Power_Integrity
+id: Basics_of_Signal_and_Power_Integrity
-title: Basis of Signal and Power Integrity 🚧
+title: Basics of Signal and Power Integrity 🚧
 ---

 ## References & Acknowledgements